Alex-Vasilache/NMBRL/README.md

 L_{Actor}(\phi) = - \mathbb{E}_{s_\tau \sim p_\theta} \left[ V_{\psi}(s_\tau) \right]
 $$
 This loss encourages the policy $\pi_\phi$ to select action sequences that produce trajectories with high cumulative reward, as judged by the learned world model and value function.
 The actor is not trained on the value targets $v_\tau$ directly, but rather on the critic's learned, smooth approximation of them, $V_\psi$.

+### 6.5 SNN-Specific Considerations

+A crucial point to consider when using Spiking Neural Networks (SNNs) for the world model, actor, and critic is their stateful nature, which requires a different training approach compared to traditional, stateless Artificial Neural Networks (ANNs).

+#### Temporal Dynamics and Trajectory Length

+The core of the issue lies in the fact that each neuron in an SNN maintains an internal state (e.g., its membrane potential) that evolves over time.
+Consequently:

+*   **Need for Sequential Data:** An SNN cannot produce a meaningful output from a single, isolated input state.
+It needs a sequence of inputs over time for its internal dynamics to converge and represent information effectively.
+This means that during the "dreaming" phase, we cannot simply use random, disconnected state-action pairs from a replay buffer.
+*   **Continuous Trajectories:** The training process must use **continuous, long trajectories** of imagined experience.
+This allows the hidden states of the SNN world model to evolve naturally from one step to the next.
+The same principle applies to the SNN actor and critic, which must also process these state sequences to produce stable actions and value estimates.

+This requirement contrasts with many traditional MBRL implementations where the collected experience `(s, a, s', r)` can be stored in a replay buffer and sampled randomly for training.
+For our SNN-based approach, the *sequence* of experience is just as important as the individual data points.
+The training loops (`ActorCriticTrainer` and `WorldModelTrainer`) must be designed to generate and train on these unbroken, sequential rollouts from the world model.